AntonTymoshchuk/FileManager/README.md

 # FileManager
-Console file manager for Windows, Linux, and MacOS.
+Console file manager for Windows, Linux, and MacOS